sonic-net/SONiC/doc/bfd/BFD HW Offload for BGP session HLD.md

 # About this Manual
-This document describes a design to use HW offload BFD to monitor BGP peer reachability.
+This document describes a design to use HW offload BFD to monitor BGP neighbor reachability.
 The system can be configured to use BFD to monitor BGP neighbor.
 When BFD detect that the neighbor is not reachable, the bfd session state goes down, then BFD notifies BGP about this event.
-BGP reset its state to IDLE after get BFD DOWN event.
+Usually, BGP resets its state to IDLE after receiving a BFD DOWN event, but the BGP behavior following a BFD state change is outside the scope of this document.
 HW offloaded BFD can provide a faster failure detection and supports more BFD sessions, comparing to software BFD.

 # Definitions/Abbreviation
 ###### Table 1: Abbreviations